May 11, 2022

 Dr. Saewyc’s first term was marked by a number of other notable events and achievements.
 In 2019, UBC Nursing celebrated its centenary with a year-long series of events, lectures and symposia.
 The school secured three new Canada Research Chairs and established a Professorship in Cardiovascular Nursing Research in partnership with St. Paul’s Foundation and the Heart and Stroke Foundation.
 As well, construction began on the Gateway Health Building: the recipient of a 2021 Canadian Architect Award of Excellence, it will be the permanent new home for UBC Nursing’s world-class teaching, learning and health research.

 The reappointment of Dr. Saewyc, who also leads the Stigma and Resilience Among Vulnerable Youth Centre, was announced last night at the virtual Nursing Gala 2022, which aims to "celebrate the activities and achievements of the School of Nursing, its staff, faculty, students, alumni and friends."
-Her new five-year term will begin on July 1, 2022.
+Her five-year term began on July 1, 2022.